Here are some of the best kayak fishing destinations from submissions to the 2013 Kayak Anglers Choice Awards. In no particular order:

 Photograph by Chris Funk

 The Fort Fisher State Recreation Area is located on North Carolina’s southeastern coastal corner.
 The surrounding area offers saltwater Spartina grass marshes, creek and channel areas, backwaters, and beaches to paddle and fish.
 Red and black drum, speckled trout, and flounder are popular targets.
 Be aware of the tides, especially in the back country.
 Changing water levels can leave you stuck for several hours, unless you’re prepared for a long slog through mud and oyster bars.
-Launch at the Federal Point boat ramp, or if you have an off-road vehicle permit check out the trails to access points behind Second Bay, Buzzards Bay, and the Basin.
+Launch at the Federal Point boat ramp, or check out the trails to access points behind Second Bay, Buzzards Bay, and the Basin.

 Columbia River, Oregon / Washington